amnn/typed-geomlab-report/report.md

 \subsubsection{Occurs Check}

+A sub-routine of Robinson's unification algorithm is the \textit{occurs check}: Before substituting a type for a variable, we check that the variable does not occur anywhere in the type that is replacing it.
+This step prevents us from creating cyclic types, but by throwing caution to the wind and not doing it, we can improve performance, as it is such a common operation.

-In this representation, cyclic types present as cycles of pointers.
-As a result, the algorithm is at risk of looping infinitely, unless we detect such features.
-We do so by leaving breadcrumbs at every node we enter and removing them once we make our way back.
-If we find a crumb at a node we have just entered, we know we have doubled back on ourselves.
-In such a situation, it is appropriate to throw an error as cyclic types are not valid in the HM theory.
+For the most part, type inference is run on correct programs\footnote{Even in undergraduate functional programming courses.}, and further, most type errors are not due to cyclic types, so we expect the number of occurs check failures we will miss to be low.
+Nevertheless, we should make up for not performing the occurs check by detecting cyclic types in other parts of the program.
+We detect these lazily in functions that recurse over the structure of types by leaving breadcrumbs at every node we enter, and removing them before we leave.
+If we find a crumb at a node we have just entered, we know we have doubled back on ourselves (finding a cycle), so we throw an error.

 \subsubsection{Generalisation}